slimphp/Slim-Website/docs/start/upgrade.md

 # Removal HTTP Cache
 In Slim v3 we have removed the HTTP-Caching into its own module Slim\Http\Cache ( https://github.com/slimphp/Slim-HttpCache )

+# Removal of Stop/Halt
+Slim Core has removed Stop/Halt.
+In your applications, you should transition to using the withStatus() and withBody()

 # Changed Redirect
 In Slim v2.x one would use the helper function $app->redirect(); to trigger a redirect request.